mtoensing/add-reply-button/readme.txt

 == Description ==

-Adds an additional reply button at the end of the comment thread.
+Adds an additional reply button at the end of each comment thread.

 == Installation ==